NY.gov Portal State Agency Listing Search all of NY.gov

 • Points will be deducted on a pro-rated basis from the total of these four factors if a grant was awarded to the fire department within the last five years.

-• A point for use in future years will be added each year the applicant submits an application and does not receive a grant award.
+• A point for use in future years will be added for each year the applicant submits a VFA grant application and does not receive a grant award.

 • Only one application per local jurisdiction will be considered.